Nasal Reconstruction Austin TX

 For a short time after surgery, patients may experience puffiness, nose ache or a dull headache, some swelling and bruising, bleeding or stuffiness.
 Most patients feel like themselves within two days and return to work in about a week.
 Dr. Trussler does place a nasal splint on the nose and silicone splints in the nose in the surgery for nasal deviation.
 All splints and stitches are removed in one week.
 Normal activity can be resumed in 3 weeks.

-Scar care will be started at the three week point after surgery to help fade scars.
+Scar care will be started at the three-week point after surgery to help fade scars.
 Dermabrasion and laser resurfacing may be needed to help flatten the areas of reconstruction.
-Revision procedures and flap divisions may usually be considered at the three week to three month point after surgery, however scars will typically take about one year to fully mature and fade.
+Revision procedures and flap divisions may usually be considered at the three weeks to the three-month point after surgery, however, scars will typically take about one year to fully mature and fade.
 Patients with realistic goals for nasal reconstruction are generally very happy with the new shape of their nose and this can be appreciated almost immediately.
-The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness and age.
+The exact results depend on the patient’s nasal bone and cartilage structure, facial shape, skin thickness, and age.